Scotland Road Trip Itinerary (10 Days)

 From there, we drove 15 minutes to Blackness Castle.
 This lies along the water, and while the inside is small, it’s worth going in to explore.
 For Outlander fans, the interior courtyard is where they filmed the “Fort William” scenes.

-Next, we drove 25 minutes to a complex called “The Helix”.
+Next, we drove 25 minutes to a complex called “The Helix.
 This is a large park full of biking trails, food trucks, a gift shop and other outdoor activities.
 The main thing it’s known for is the giant Kelpies statue (the Scottish folklore mythological “water horses”)!

-Given my husband is a fan of mechanics, he suggested we stop at the Falkirk Wheel.
-It’s a rotating boat lift connecting two canals.
 While I had no idea what to expect, it’s apparently a big feat of design.
 There is a shop and museum, and you can pay to ride in it.

 We then drove back 1 hour to Edinburgh.
 In the evening, we took a stroll down Circus Lane.
 It is a residential street, but incredibly scenic!